 Located in Chubu Region, Minami Alps National Park is a mountainous area in Japanese Akaishi Mountains.
 The park was established on June 1, 1964 bordering Shizuoka, Yamanashi and Nagano Prefectures.
 It is made up several peaks, some of which are over 3000 meters in height including Kitadake (3,193 meters), Ainodake (3,190 meters), Nakashirane (3,055 meters), Notoridake (3,026meters) and Senjogatake (3,033 meters).
 Other prominent peaks in the park are Mibudake (2,999 meters), Kaikomagatake (2,967 meters), Yokokawa-dake (2478 meters), Houousanzan (2,841 meters), Kushigatayama (2,052 meters) and Yashajin Pass (1,770 meters), among others.

-A trek to Minami Alps National Park is a favorite weekend past time for Japanese mountaineers specially those based in surrounding prefectures and a bucket list for others.
+A trek to Minami Alps National Park is a favorite weekend past time for Japanese mountaineers specially those based in surrounding prefectures and a bucket list for others as it offers a panoramic view of Mount Fuji.
 A day climb is possible and guarantees unparalleled view and unforgettable experience but I preferred to spend a night in one of the mountain lodges atop to see the surroundings in all its glory at the golden hour.

 Day 1: Tokyo – Hiragawara – Kitadake Sanso Mountain Lodge